jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 This step also enabled early identification of data gaps and anomalies, such as Florida’s missing 2021 values, which were flagged and considered in interpretation.
 Leveraging spreadsheets for pre-visualization processing reflects common workflows in analytics teams and enhances auditability, transparency, and collaboration throughout the project.

-For a full breakdown of each tab—including descriptions, formulas used, and conditional formatting logic—see the dedicated documentation [here](sheets/spreadsheet_documentation.md).
+For a full breakdown of each tab, including descriptions, formulas used, and conditional formatting logic, see the dedicated documentation [here](sheets/spreadsheet_documentation.md).

 ---